Wireless security: Denial of service defense

-Black holing
+Blackholing

-Black holing is one possible way of stopping a DoS attack.
-This is a situation where we drop all IP packets from an attacker.
-This is not a very good long-term strategy because attackers can change their source address very quickly.
+Blackholing is one possible way of stopping a DoS attack, achieved by dropping all IP packets from an attacker.
+Due to attackers having ability to change their source address at any moment, this method of defense becomes inefficient in long-term.

 This may have negative effects if done automatically.
 An attacker could knowingly spoof attack packets with the IP address of a corporate partner.
 Automated defenses could block legitimate traffic from that partner and cause additional problems.

 Validating the handshake

-Validating the handshake involves creating false opens, and not setting aside resources until the sender acknowledges.
+Validating the handshake involves creating false opens and not setting aside resources until the sender acknowledges.
 Some firewalls address SYN floods by pre-validating the TCP handshake.
 This is done by creating false opens.
-Whenever a SYN segment arrives, the firewall sends back a SYN/ACK segment, without passing the SYN segment on to the target server.
+When a SYN segment arrives, the firewall sends back a SYN/ACK segment without passing the SYN segment on to the target server.

 Only when the firewall gets back an ACK, which would happen only in a legitimate connection, would the firewall send the original SYN segment on to the server for which it was originally intended.
 The firewall does not set aside resources for a connection when a SYN segment arrives, so handling a large number of false SYN segments is only a small burden.

 Rate limiting

-Rate limiting can be used to reduce a certain type of traffic down to an amount the can be reasonably dealt with.
+Rate limiting can reduce a certain type of traffic to an amount that can be reasonably handled.
 Broadcasting to the internal network could still be used, but only at a limited rate for example.
 This is for more subtle DoS attacks.
-This is good if an attack is aimed at a single server because it keeps transmission lines at least partially open for other communication.
+This works well if an attack targets a single server because it keeps transmission lines at least partially open for other communication.

-Rate limiting frustrates both the attacker, and the legitimate users.
+Rate limiting frustrates both the attacker and the legitimate users.
 This helps but does not fully solve the problem.
-Once DoS traffic clogs the access line going to the internet, there is nothing a border firewall can do to help the situation.
+Once DoS traffic clogs the access line to the internet, there is nothing a border firewall can do to help.
 Most DoS attacks are problems of the community which can only be stopped with the help of ISP's and organizations whose computers are taken over as bots and used to attack other firms.

 Mobile devices

-With increasing number of mobile devices with 802.1X interfaces, security of such mobile devices becomes a concern.
-While open standards such as Kismet are targeted towards securing laptops, access points solutions should extend towards covering mobile devices also.
-Host based solutions for mobile handsets and PDA's with 802.1X interface.
+With an increasing number of mobile devices with 802.1X interfaces, security of such mobile devices becomes a concern.
+While open standards such as Kismet are targeted towards securing laptops, access point solutions should extend towards covering mobile devices also.
+Host-based solutions for mobile handsets and PDA's with 802.1X interface.

-Security within mobile devices fall under three categories:
+Security within mobile devices falls under three categories: